United States Regiments & Batteries > New YorkInfantry

 The regiment was in reserve in Pleasant Valley and did not reach the battlefield until the 18th.
 It lost 1 man wounded.

 September-October Duty in Maryland.
-Attached to 1st Brigade, 3rd Division, 6th Army Corps
+Attached to 1st Brigade, 3rd Division, 6th Corps, Army of the Potomac.

 October 20-